unparalleled-js/docs-1/connectors/wrike/search-tasks-action.md

     <tr>
       <td>List size</td>
       <td>
-        The size of the list, corresponding to the number of tasks retrived.
+        The size of the list, corresponding to the number of tasks retrieved.
       </td>
     </tr>
   </tbody>